stormpath/express-stormpath/docs/upgrading.rst

   please review the `Web Configuration Defaults`_.

 - The logout route is now a POST route, it will not respond to GET requests.
-  You will need to use a form post or an AJAX request to logout the uesr.
+  You will need to use a form post or an AJAX request to logout the user.
 This is a user experience fix, because the browser's omnibar was logging the user out when it tried to pre-fetch the logout route.